tpietruszka/rate_limited/README.md

 ### Validating the response
 We can provide custom validation logic to the Runner - to retry the request if the response does not meet our criteria - for example, if it does not conform to the schema we expect.
 This assumes that the API is non-deterministic.
+The `validation` argument accepts:
+- `None`: when no validators are needed
+- a single function: to be used for all requests
+- a list of functions: to be used for each request separately.
+In such a case, they'll be combined with an AND operator in the given order, i.e. if one of them returns `False`, the rest of calls will be skipped.

 Example above continued:
 ```python